 This is a strict definition of an allergy that is also called a mediated allergic response.

-3. Delayed hypersensitivity.
-This is a variant on the above, but it always involves IgG, which must be prepared and so the process takes 10-20 hours, usually, until a full-blown allergic response can be mounted.
+3. Delayed hypersensitivity reaction.
+This is a variant on the above, but it always involves IgG, which must be prepared and so the process usually takes 10-20 hours until a full-blown allergic response can be mounted.

 4. Non-mediated allergies.
 These are immune responses that are not mediated by IgA, IgE and IgG.
 For example, a food allergy might be caused by some other chemical reaction besides a standard antigen-antibody response.

 A chemical in the food such as MSG or monosodium glutamate could simply inflame the intestines and cause a headache or stomach ache.
 One might say “I am allergic to MSG”.
 This is not strictly a medical allergy because it may not be mediated by an immune globulin, but it feels the same.

 5. Philosophical or metaphorical definition.
 To be “allergic” to something means to be averse to it, repulsed by it, or wanting to move away from it.
 An example would be to say “I am allergic to doing my taxes each year.”